The Complete History of the Dunalastair Hotel Suites

 Grand Reopening

-With the work on the huge renovation project now complete, with the new owners adding a massive dose of contemporary design to one of Scotland’s longest-standing hotels, with a timeless style and effortless elegance the wait is finally over.
-Several million pounds later and over 200 years since it first began life as a small village inn, the new Dunalastair Hotel Suites finally reopened on the 1st May 2017.
+The huge renovation project is now complete.
+Several million pounds later and over 200 years since it first began life as a small village inn, the Dunalastair Hotel Suites finally reopened on the 1st May 2017.
+The current owners having added a massive dose of contemporary design to one of Scotland’s longest-standing hotels, giving it a timeless style and effortless elegance.

 Explore the fascinating history of Kinloch Rannoch and the Dunalastair Hotel Suites by booking your stay online today.
 Alternatively, call to speak to our team now on +44 (0)1882 580444.